Cong MLA demands probe into Unnao rape victim accident

-Raebareli (Uttar Pradesh) [India], July 28 (ANI): Congress MLA from Rampur Khas constituency, Aradhana Mishra on Sunday asked for an investigation into the accident in which the Unnao rape victim and her lawyer were critically injured while her mother and were killed.
+Raebareli (Uttar Pradesh) [India], July 29 (ANI): Congress MLA from Rampur Khas constituency, Aradhana Mishra on Sunday asked for an investigation into the accident in which the Unnao rape victim and her lawyer were critically injured while her two aunts were killed.

 "Unnao rape victim met with an accident today under suspicious circumstances, two members of her family have died in the accident.
 Congress party demands an investigation," Mishra told reporters here.

-The mother and the aunt of Unnao rape victim succumbed to their injuries while the victim and her lawyer were critically injured when their car collided with a truck earlier today.
+Two aunts of the Unnao rape victim succumbed to their injuries while the victim and her lawyer were critically injured when their car collided with a truck earlier today.

-"Victim, her mother, her aunt, and her lawyer were injured in the accident.
-The rape victim's mother and aunt succumbed to injuries while the victim and her lawyer are in a critical condition," advocate Vimal Kumar Yadav, junior of advocate Mahendra Singh, told reporters here.
+"Victim, two aunts, and her lawyer were injured in the accident.
+The rape victim's two aunts succumbed to injuries while the victim and her lawyer are in a critical condition," advocate Vimal Kumar Yadav, junior of advocate Mahendra Singh, told reporters here.

 BJP MLA Kuldeep Singh Sengar is the prime accused in connection with the alleged rape of a minor girl in Uttar Pradesh's Unnao, which was committed last year.